Murdeala/30-Days-Of-JavaScript/23_Day_Event_listeners/23_day_event_listeners.md

 ---

 🌕 You are so special, you are progressing everyday.
-Now, you knew how handle any kind of DOM events. .
+Now, you know how to handle any kind of DOM events. .
 You are left with only seven days to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## Exercises